allanglen/c172-flight-sim-panel/README.md

 I opted to build a "steam gauge" panel to be able to train with traditional instruments.
 I may build a glass version later (X-Plane 11.10 provides a G1000) but that will require some additional reconfiguration beyond just the instrument panel.

 The instrument panel is constructed from 1/4" inch birch plywood with cutouts for mounting instrument bezels and hardware.
-The panel is attached directly to the frame with pan-head screws.
+The panel is attached directly to the frame with truss-head screws.

 The instruments are rendered with [Air Manager](https://www.siminnovations.com/).